In Plain Sight:

 Thomas T. Lawson

-At the throats of the monumental anthropomorphic paired central pillars of Enclosure D, the oldest Enclosure at Göbekli Tepe, are pictograms that both identify their respective pillars and connect them with the archaeology of Neolithic southwest Asia on the eve of the inception of agriculture.
-On one pillar is a bucranium; on the other, at the throat and on the belt, are two differing images of the moon, ancient symbol of the female.
-The bucranium and, in varying iterations, the two moon/woman symbols populate special purpose structures erected over many hundreds of years throughout Göbekli Tepe.
-They are likely the only pictograms at the site, and their specialized character, their ubiquity, and the fact that they relate the pillars as a pair bespeak their centrality.
-Taken as identifying markers for the pillars, the pictograms associate Göbekli Tepe with woman/bull iconography then extant in Upper Mesopotamia and supply a link in Jaques Cauvin’s theory of a psycho-cultural shift that leads in a direct line of symbolic development to the ensuing Bronze Age Great Mother/Son-Lover religions.
+At the throats of the two monumental anthropomorphic paired central pillars of Enclosure D, the oldest Enclosure at Göbekli Tepe, are pictograms.
+It is here argued that these both identify their respective pillars and connect them with the archaeology of Neolithic southwest Asia.
+On one pillar is a bucranium; on the other, at the throat and on the belt, are two differing images of the moon — ancient symbol of the female.
+The bucranium and, in varying iterations, the two putative moon/woman symbols populate special purpose structures erected over many hundreds of years throughout Göbekli Tepe.
+Together they comprise what are very likely the only pictograms of any sort among the vast number of stone carvings at the site.
+The specialized character of the pictograms, their ubiquity, and their linking the pillars as a pair, sets them apart as having been of central importance to their Neolithic builders.
+Taken as identifying markers for the pillars, the pictograms associate Göbekli Tepe with woman/bull iconography then extant in Upper Mesopotamia, and they afford a link in Jaques Cauvin’s theory of a psycho-cultural shift leading from them in a direct line to the ensuing Bronze Age Great Mother/Son-Lover religions.

 The concept of a Mother Goddess at the dawn of humanity as we know it caught the popular mind, and it has some scholarly credentials.
-Its relation to the revolution in symbology in southwest Asia in the last ten thousand years of the Paleolithic (the Epipaleolithic) and the Neolithic has had its ups and downs.
+Its relation to the revolution in symbology in southwest Asia in the Epipaleolithic and Neolithic has had its ups and downs.
 Today it does not find a wide acceptance within the archaeological community.
 The author, in connection with work on a book on the evolution of mind has come upon discoveries at the famous archaeological site of Göbekli Tepe in south central Turkey that puts this question in a new light.
-What follows is an outgrowth of that work.
+Much of what follows is taken from the author’s wider work, presently readying for publication.

 The life and death continuum